freeman42x/universal-translator/pitch.md

-Unlock a world without language barriers with our Universal Translator—a real-time, multi-modal, multi-species translation tool.
+# Unlock a world without language barriers with our Universal Translator—a real-time, multi-modal, multi-species translation tool

 **Why It's Game-Changing:**